Fix WiFi Connectivity Issues in Windows 10 & Windows 8(8.1)PC Problems, Windows 10, Windows 8, Windows 8.1

 Wi-Fi Power Option

-- Type Network and Sharing Center in the search box and hit Enter to open its window.
+- Type Network and Sharing Center in Start menu/screen and hit Enter to open its window.

 - In this window, choose your Wi-Fi network and the Wi-Fi Status screen will appear.